We may earn income from links in this post. Please read this Disclosure for details.

 Pork is ubiquitous in Naha and can be found in virtually every dish from goya champura ( a classic stir-fry), mimiga ( a dish featuring slivers of cartilaginous pig ears often served with bitter orange), sausages made of a special Okinawa breed of pig and ramen-style Okinawa noodle soup featuring yes… you guessed it…pork on rib bone along with thick wheat noodles resembling udon.

 What is there to eat if you’re vegetarian or don’t want to eat pork?
 Fortunately, another top food in Naha is umi-budo seaweed, a briny string of bright green bubbles often served in bars as a snack.
-Sata andagi (deep fried donuts) are a popular snack to eat in Naha but if you’re veggie check before eating chinsuko, a shortbread type cookie that’s also popular but traditionally features lard.
-It comes in a variety of flavours including purple yam, mango and chocolate and is often enjoyed with buku buku cha, Okinawan jasmine tea.

-If you’d like to sample a variety of traditional Okinawan dishes at one time, head for the Kokusai Street Food Village, an open air food court with tiny stalls and restaurants, each specializing in different dishes.
+If you’d like to sample a variety of traditional Okinawan dishes at one time, head for the Kokusai Street Food Village, an open air food court with tiny stalls and restaurants.
+They specialize in the top foods to try in Okinawa.

-Here is a list of the top foods to try in Okinawa so you don’t miss out on any of the incredible culinary experiences available in this region of Japan.
 Most of the stalls at the Kokusai Street Food Village offer menus with photos and English translations so you can get your fill of pigs ears (or avoid them) if you’re feeling adventurous.

 8. Ride the Naha MonoRail